openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     OPENVINO_TF_LOG_PLACEMENT="1"

 **OPENVINO_TF_BACKEND:**
 Backend device name can be set using this variable.
-It should be set to CPU, GPU, MYRIAD, or VAD-M.
+It should be set to "CPU", "GPU", "MYRIAD", or "VAD-M".

 Example: